keithhilen/api-accelerate/Readme.md

 The __csv__ and __tabular__ responder methods will convert a record set to the corresponding output formats.
 A tabular output is simply text with cells evenly padded.

-Both of these methods convert an array of record objects to a grid format with headers.
+These two methods both convert an array of record objects to a grid format with headers.
 When the record array is passed in, the responder will parse the keys of the records to determine the column names.
 Example:

 ```
 exports.get = async (req, res) => {